Work and transact online

 View long description

-There are potential threats with the NFT trading process.
+There are potential threats with the cryptocurrency trading process.

-2. Buying NFTs: There is a risk of being scammed when buying an NFT.
-Like buying from an unknown website, NFTs come with the same risks that you may not get what you’ve paid for, it could be different to what’s advertised, be stolen or fraudulent.
+2. Buying cryptocurrency: There is a risk of being scammed when buying.
+Like buying from an unknown website, cryptocurrency comes with the same risks that you may not get what you’ve paid for, it could be different to what’s advertised, be stolen or fraudulent.

 3. Unauthorised access of your digital wallet: Protect your digital wallet by making sure you are the only one with your private key, and don’t share I with anyone.
 Secondly, turn on two-factor authentication to keep malicious actors out.

-4. Selling NFTs: There is a risk of being scammed when selling an NFT.
+4. Selling cryptocurrency: There is a risk of being scammed when selling cryptocurrency.

 Get help